 This Section derives from 40 CFR 148.10.
-USEPA did not amend this provision during the present update period.
-Rather, the Board proposes amendment to eliminate the past effective date of subsection (b).
+USEPA amended this provision during the present update period by its corrections of January 31, 1991 to the June 1, 1990 promulgation of the Third Third waste restrictions.
+Further, the Board amends this Section to eliminate the past effective date of subsection (b).